 The answer depends on your particular motivation.
 For most people, the ability to sit in your sweats and work while everyone else is sitting in traffic is reason alone to launch an online business.
 Of course, you can also aim to go big and make millions selling off a site or going public with it.
-The web gives you the opportunity to do all this with just the click of a mouse.
+The web allows you to do all this with just the click of a mouse.

 Trademarking is another smart legal maneuver.
 The typical move is to trademark your business name, slogan, and logo.
-The trademark process can take up to a year, but is well worth it.
+The trademark process can take up to a year but is well worth it.
 Once registered with the Patent & Trademark Office, you can fend off anyone trying to misuse your marks or infringe upon them.

 There are other issues you may need to consider as well.
 The exact list boils down to the type of site you run.
 If you allow users to upload content as Facebook and YouTube do, then you need to comply with the Digital Millennium Copyright Act of 1998.
 If you are targeting an audience in Europe, then you must take into account their privacy rules.
 The list goes on and on, so make sure to consult with an experienced and knowledgeable lawyer.

 Can you start an internet business in California and be successful?
 Absolutely.
 If you canvassed your neighborhood, you might be shocked how many of your neighbors are already in business online in one form or another.
-Contact me today for a free consult on the legal issues you need to be cognizant of and plan for to protect yourself.
+Contact me today for a free consult on the legal issues you need to be mindful of and plan to protect yourself.

 Richard A. Chapo, Esq.